mysociety/alaveteli/doc/INSTALL-vagrant.md

 ### Download, install and run VM

 NOTE: This will download at least 400MB and take some time (30 minutes with a broadband internet connection).
-This time and downloading is only required the first time you run this command.
+The downloading is only required the first time you run this command.

 You'll be asked for your password to sudo - this is required to create NFS shared folders.